 Sometimes, the requirements of treatment require certain steps.
-For some, a stay in a detox center before transitioning to outpatient or 12-Step programs is sufficient, but it is important that you understand the nature of your addiction.
+For some, a stay in a detox center before transitioning to outpatient or 12-step programs is sufficient, but it is important that you understand the nature of your addiction.
 Withdrawal symptoms from some substances can cause severe health risks and need medical supervision.
 Additionally, the length of active use requires more stringent management.

-After shame, it is often hard to deal with the guilt of some of the things we might have done.
+In addition to shame, it is often hard to deal with the guilt of some of the things we might have done.
 Guilt can leave you feeling unworthy.
 You have to choose whether the weight of carrying that guilt is worth your life.
 Also, keep in mind that living in recovery offers you the opportunity to make amends when possible.

 Trust issues can keep you from fully experiencing recovery.
 If you cannot trust people, you can not get past the core issues of addiction.
 Learning to trust is an integral part of living in recovery.

-Yes, getting sober is difficult.
-It is life-altering, but it is worth it.
-You are worth it.
+Getting sober is difficult and life-altering, but it is worth it.
 Recovery is about building a life worth living.
 Do not give up.
-Fort Worth Recovery can help you navigate the challenges.
-Call us at 817 382 2894 or reach out online today.
+At Fort Behavioral Health, we can help you navigate the challenges.
+We offer a range of substance use treatment options, including:

 - Cocaine addiction treatment